deephaven/vscode-deephaven/CONTRIBUTING.md

 ### Downloading JS API

 The extension dynamically downloads and loads the DH JS API from a running DH Core server.

-- `src/dh/dhc.getDhc()`
 At runtime, `dh-internal.js` and `dh-core.js` are downloaded from the running DH server (default http://localhost:10000).
 The files are saved to `out/util/tmp` as `.cjs` modules, and import / export are converted to cjs compatible ones.
+For implementation details, see [src/dh/dhc.ts#getDhc](https://github.com/deephaven/vscode-deephaven/blob/main/src/dh/dhc.ts#L62).